-When an organization’s traffic is forwarded from a known location (an Internet gateway configured in the Zscaler service portal), the Zscaler service applies URL Filtering and Cloud App Control policies as described below, depending on whether user authentication is enabled.
+When an organization’s traffic is forwarded from a known location (an internet gateway configured in the Zscaler service portal), the Zscaler service applies URL Filtering and Cloud App Control policies as described below, depending on whether user authentication is enabled.

-For more information, see How do I block HTTPS traffic without SSL inspection?
+To learn more, see How do I block HTTPS traffic without SSL inspection?

-NOTE: Defining your policy for SSL inspection is one of the tasks you must complete when deploying SSL inspection.
-See How do I deploy SSL inspection? for a full list of tasks.
+Defining your policy for SSL inspection is one of the tasks you must complete when deploying SSL inspection.
+To learn more, see How do I deploy SSL inspection? and What is the recommended SSL inspection policy?

-To download the Zscaler certificate, follow the instructions below.
+To download the Zscaler certificate: